 Bear and other animal encounters are also important to be aware of.
 Always carry bear spray and it is recommended to ride in groups for safety.
 Keep your eyes peeled and make lots of noise so that you do not surprise a bear or other animals.

-For latest trail conditions, please check with Parks Canada.
+For the latest trail conditions, please check with Parks Canada.